FrankieSlinn/comedy/README.md

 ![RemoveItem](src/Pics/RemoveItem.png)

 Selecting a deleted item was more complex.
 To delete selected items a list of IDs was compiled.
-Whenever a checkbox was checked an id was be added to the list.
+Whenever a checkbox was checked an id was added to the list.
 If the user clicked the button to "delete selected" the jokelist was set to be updated, splicing the items that weren't checked.
 The list of checked items was then set to be an empty array.
 The list was provided to the Form Component via the React useState Hook.
 This hook was employed whenever data needed to be provided to child components from their parents.

 ![DeleteSelected](src/Pics/DeleteSelected.png)